 Tangles of nerve cells: Nerve cells develop tangles (neurofibrillary tangles) and this affects the transportation of nutrients into the cells.

 “It is not clear why these abnormalities occur but research points to a link with a normally occurring blood protein called ApoE,” explains Adjunct Associate Professor Shahul Hameed, Senior Consultant from the Department of Neurology at National Neuroscience Institute (NNI), a member of the

 Alzheimer’s is diagnosed after a thorough clinical, psychiatric and neurological evaluation.
 Since there is no cure for the disease, treatment involves drugs that help manage the symptoms.

 “The duration of Alzheimer’s varies from patient to patient and can range from a couple of years to a couple of decades, culminating in death,” says Adj Assoc Prof Hameed.
 “On average, an Alzheimer’s patient lives for 8-10 years after the symptoms appear.”

 Some patients experience a worsening of their Alzheimer's symptoms once the sun sets.
-Read the next page to
+See page 3 to

 learn about sundowning or sundown syndrome, in Alzheimer's patients.

 Tap the banner above to find out how Memory Care on the Health Buddy app can help you maintain or improve your memory.
 Plus, get tips on how to care for a loved one with dementia.

 How to Detect Brain Diseases Early (Stroke, Parkinson's, Dementia, Eplilepsy)